San279/train-object-detect-FOMO-esp32/Readme.md

  <br/> <br/>
  ![alt text](/Images_for_readme/feature_edited.PNG)
 <br/><br/> <br/>
+6. On the left panel select Object detection.
+These are the settings that can be customized.
+  - Traning cycles indicates the number of epoch the model will go through, I've found that it is trivial to set it more than 80.
+  -
 <br/><br/> <br/>
 ## Deployment
   <strong> 1.
 On the left tab, navigate to Deployment and change deployment option to Arduino library. </strong>